 One of the best resources for determining flood risk in a jurisdiction is Flood Insurance Rate Maps (FIRMs), which are produced by FEMA.
 The FIRM is the official map of a community on which FEMA has delineated both the special flood hazard areas (1% annual chance of flooding) and the risk premium zones applicable to the jurisdiction.
-The effective FIRM date for Union County is September 20th, 2006.
-An enhanced version of the FIRM (with colors) is shown in Figure 4-2.
+The effective FIRM date for Union County is September 20th, 2006, which is shown in Figure 4-2.
+The Preliminary FIRM was released for Union County on January 30th, 2015.
+The area within Fanwood was not studied during this plan update.
+There are no changes between the Effective FIRM and the Preliminary FIRM for this jurisdiction.